 World Reputation and Long-term, Complex Activity are the Critical Factors for Scientists Considering the Candidacy for an International Congress

-The International Congress of World Gastroenterology Organization (WGO) will head to Prague in 2020.
-The Czech capital is listed to take the organization over after Istanbul, Turkey, where the meeting will be held in September 2019.
+The International Conference of World Gastroenterology Organization (WGO) will head to Prague in 2020.

 It is the challenge that Professor Špičák considers the most appealing factor of the work.
 According to his words, it is a challenge similar to someone’s desire to climb mountains.
 The Congress of Czech Gastroenterology Society in Karlovy Vary, Czech Republic, was the first event professor Špičák co-organized in the 90s.
 However, there is another congress professor Špičák considers to be the breakthrough one: "The ESGE International Congress was a milestone for me with a live broadcast of endoscopic methods in 1993.
 We went to the unknown, but we succeeded.
 The broadcast technology was all Greek to us, but in the end, it met all the parameters, and we had a great international response, from which we are still benefiting.”

 Professor Špičák considers the long-term, complex activity to be one of the key factors for those scientists who are thinking about joining the candidacy process.
 “It is not possible to cooperate on a candidacy without the worldwide reputation of the team either.
 The team has to publish regularly, communicate, has to be organizationally capable and mainly – to be strongly willing to do this job,” concludes Professor Špičák.